Quantum Innovation Summit 2026 Algorithm Design Competition

 The Competition is delivered as a three step arc across the Summit programme, designed to give teams visibility, rigorous review, and a clear recognition moment.

-One winning team is selected from the finalists based on the highest consolidated jury score and tie-break priorities.
-The winning team will:
+- One winning team will be selected based on the consolidated jury evaluation.

 Intellectual property and safeguards